-I was very happy that you had taken the time to come from so far away just to see me.
-I never thought I would see you again in this lifetime, my baby.
-You made a point of remembering me and coming to see me.
+I was very happy you came from so far away just to see me.
+I never thought I would see you again in this lifetime, my little girl!
+You remembered me and came to see me.
 It made me so happy.
 May God bless you!

 Do you remember?
 One time your uncle went out of town and he wrote a letter to me from there.
 I didn’t know how to read and asked you to read it to me.
 I asked you all right but did not let you read it to the end.
 I snatched it away from your hands midway.
-I had a feeling what might be there and I was scared in case you might start asking questions.
+I was not sure what he might say and what questions you might ask.
 Now, you’ve all grown up, maybe, you’ll understand what it could be about.
-I know your husband is romantic too!
+I know your husband too is romantic!

-At that time, anyway, I bawled at your uncle for writing the letter, knowing full well I did not know how to read.
-He bawled back at me, saying that is why I am telling to learn how to read and write.
+At that time, anyway, I was angry with your uncle for writing the letter, knowing full well I did not know how to read.
+I yelled at him and he yelled back at me, saying I should have learned how to read and write.
 After your family had moved away, I started to learn how to write, with the hope I could write to you, but it did not go far.

-Remember you made a small mat in your crafts class and gave it to me.
+Do you remember?
+You made a small mat in your crafts class and gave it to me.
 You told me I could sit on it at the puja time.
 I still have it.
 I would not sit on it though for fear it might wear off and get ruined.
 I know what I should do now.
-After I return home, I will sit on that mat and perform Satyanarayana puja in your name, seeking the Lord’s blessings on you, your husband and the child.
-I would wish a long happy marital bliss for both of you.
+After I return home, I will sit on that mat and perform Satyanarayana puja in your name, seeking the Lord’s blessings for you, your husband and the child.
+I would wish a long happy marital bliss and family life for you all.

 As for me, the fact that you’ve come to see me is enough.
 I never thought I would see you again.
-And in all probability, I may not see you again.
+And, probably, I will not see you again.
 My part in this world theater is nearing the end.
 I am only waiting for the Lord Siva’s command.
-As soon as he says go, I will depart.
+As soon as he says go, I will go.
 Please, do not be mad at this foolish Attayya garu.

 “Stop, you should not feel guilty like this.
 Recognizing something about a person and admitting it is just as important.
 Do you know how many people cannot or will not even see that?”
-And then, he said, in an effort to lighten the air, “This is all cute but you’ve made a drunk and flirt,” and brought his face close to hers.
+And then, he said, in an effort to lighten the air, “You made me a drunk and a flirt in your letter,” bringing his face close to hers.